MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/developer/api/jsonobject-readfrom-string-method.md

 If you omit this optional return value and if the read does not execute successfully, then a run-time error occurs.

 ## Remarks
-1. This method can fail if the JSON data is malformed..
+1. This method can fail if the JSON data is malformed.
 2. If the operation succeeds, the JsonObject will be disconnected from its current JSON tree and the data contained by the JsonObject will be replaced with the new value.
 3. To delete the contents in a JsonObject variable use the Clear function.